This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 The filaments channel oil up to the surface of the skin and keep skin moist.
 This is why, even if you remove the oil, it’ll come straight back very quickly.

-In comparison, a blackhead is physical ‘blob’ of sebum and dead skin cells, that can be removed and prevented from returning.
+A blackhead is a physical ‘blob’ of sebum and dead skin cells, that can be removed and prevented from returning.

 You can tell them apart because sebaceous filaments usually cover the nose and chin evenly.
 The dots all tend to look the same.
 However, blackheads are all different sizes and colours.